RakhithJK/dbeaver-dbeaver-wiki/Proxy-configuration.md

 Then go to Preferences->Connections->Drivers.
 ![](images/ug/network/drivers-proxy.png)
 You can enter a proxy host/port and (optionally) user/password here.
 It will be used for drivers download only.
 Drivers are usually downloaded from maven.org web site.
-You also may ask your network admin to add `maven.org` to the list of allowed external domains.
+You may also ask your network admin to add `maven.org` to the list of allowed external domains.

 ## How to configure network for license activation

-You need to configure global proxy server.
+You need to configure a global proxy server.
-If you can't activate your subscription license then you first need to use a trial version to start DBeaver and configure a proxy.
+If you cannot activate your subscription license then you first need to use a trial version to start DBeaver and configure a proxy.

 Go to Preferences->General->Network Connections:
 ![](images/ug/network/global-proxy.png)